Kudos User Guide

 omit_icons parameter is deprecated and no longer has an effect on the rendered widget.

-This widget will only display if the publication in question has a
+This widget will only display if the publication in question has a "What's it about?" or "Why is it Important" section on Kudos.

 The publication widget update cycle is every 5 minutes.
 This means there can be a 5 minute delay between updating an article on growkudos.com and viewing those changes in the Publication Widget.